corcorana/restingIAF/iaf_manu.md

 CoG again returned estimates for all simulated datasets, irrespective of SNR.

 Across all simulation conditions, PAF$_{LM}$ returned more variable and extreme results than PAF$_{SG}$; although interpretation of this observation is complicated by the presence of a (somewhat) dominant peak in the +0.25 and +0.50 conditions.
-As both SNR and peak difference increase, PAF$_{LM}$ shows a stronger migration towards the higher frequency peak than either of the SGF estimators, altough note that it is still relatively more prone to erroneously ascribing the PAF to the secondary (lower frequency) peak.
+As both SNR and peak difference increase, PAF$_{LM}$ shows a stronger migration towards the higher frequency peak than either of the SGF estimators, although note that it is still relatively more prone to erroneously ascribing the PAF to the secondary (lower frequency) peak.
 On the other hand, PAF$_{SG}$ is less liable to spurious fluctuations in the PSD, exhibiting instead a tendency to curb PAF estimates towards the centre mass of the double component.
 This might reflect a consequence of noisy fluctuations being smoothed, such that marginal local maxima are absorbed within the resolution of a broader peak structure.
-As SNR and peak inequality increase, PAF$_{SG}$ estimates cluster in closer proximity to the dominaint peak.
+As SNR and peak inequality increase, PAF$_{SG}$ estimates cluster in closer proximity to the dominant peak.
-This then explains why RMSE increases relative to the centre frequence: as SNR improves and the split-peak becomes more asymmetrical (and hence, one peak more dominant over its competitor), more evidence accrues in favour of an underlying PAF.
+This then explains why RMSE increases relative to the centre frequency: as SNR improves and the split-peak becomes more asymmetrical (and hence, one peak more dominant over its competitor), more evidence accrues in favour of an underlying PAF.

 The CoG estimator demonstrates similar levels of variability to that of the PAF$_{SG}$ under low SNR conditions, but is markedly less variable under moderate SNR conditions.
-The box plots in [Figure 19](#bimod) also indicate that the CoG estimator performaed similarly across the different degrees of peak inequality within each SNR condition.
+The box plots in [Figure 19](#bimod) also indicate that the CoG estimator performed similarly across the different degrees of peak inequality within each SNR condition.
 Comparing across SNR conditions, CoG estimation shows substantially greater precision when SNR = 0.40.
 Indeed, compared to the other two estimators, CoG is both remarkably stable and closely centred around the centre frequency of the window function.
 As such, this finding provides compelling evidence that our implementation of the CoG estimator renders an accurate summary of the underlying alpha component distribution.